ljtill/bicep-scaffold/README.md

 - Upon merging the pull request into the default branch (main), the deploy workflow will be triggered
   - The deploy workflow will use the `az deployment sub create` command to start a new resource deployment

-If Branch Protection is configured against the default branch with Status Checks enabled, copy the following file in the `workflows/` directory
+If Branch Protection is configured against the default branch with Status Checks enabled, copy the `.github/examples/status.yml` file in the `workflows/` directory

-`.github/examples/status.yml`

 This is due to the [Required Status Checks][1] restricting the ability to merge the pull request into the default branch (main) as certain conditions (path filters) haven't been met to trigger.

 [1]: https://docs.github.com/en/repositories/configuring-branches-and-merges-in-your-repository/defining-the-mergeability-of-pull-requests/troubleshooting-required-status-checks

+---

 ### Links